GenesysCloudBlueprints/email-aws-comprehend-blueprint/components/aws-classifier-lambda/index.md

 Your answers may vary slightly.

 # Post-Deployment
 At this point both the AWS Comprehend classifier and the microservice we are going to invoke to classify emails should be ready to go.
-Now, you need to setup the last part of this blueprint: the Genesys Cloud components that will process incoming emails, invoke the classifier and then invoke them <<NOT COMPLETE>>
+Now, you need to setup the last part of this blueprint: the Genesys Cloud components that will process incoming emails, invoke the AWS classifier and then route the email to the appropriate queue.
+This code can be found [here](../genesys_email_flow).